Your Kitchen Renovation Costs—and Where That Money Goes

 This is an area where you can scrimp or splurge, depending on your priorities.
 Countertops can start at $5 per square foot for a butcher’s block or laminate, a synthetic material.
 A low-end quartz could cost about $50 a square foot and a marble around $60 a square foot.
 Something more pricey such as granite could cost as much as $100 a square foot.
 Don’t forget to factor in the backsplash, which is the wall area between the countertop and cabinets.
 That could range from $3 a square foot to $35.

 Flooring will represent 7 percent of an average budget, or about $1,400, according to the NKBA.
 Concrete or vinyl flooring are economical choices and can look cool along with being easy to clean.
 Stone or wood flooring are higher-end options.
-Keep in mind that new base cabinets that are a different depth than your original may expose old and mismatch flooring.
+Keep in mind that new base cabinets that are a different depth than your original may expose old and mismatched flooring.

 This is generally a lower-spend category.
 In a $20,000 budget, lighting materials usually come in at about $800.
 Again, this will move up or down depending on your tastes.
 Besides ventilation, those remodeling their kitchens spent the least on lighting, according to the NKBA.

-Like everything else in renovating, your vision and choices will have a big impact on plumbing costs.
-On an average remodel, plumbing materials match lighting expenses at about $800.
+Like everything else in renovating, your vision and choices will have a big impact on kitchen plumbing costs.
+On an average remodel, plumbing materials will match lighting expenses at about $800.
 If you’re considering that layout change then plumbing and gas lines may have to move.
 That will lead to the added costs in materials, labor, permitting and inspections.

 Preparing the renovation site—leveling tilted floors, replacing the sheetrock, etc.—can cost a few thousand dollars.
 Add to that installation of appliances and cabinetry, plumbing and electrical, which could take about 17 percent of your total budget or almost $3,500 on an average kitchen renovation.
 It’s worth pointing out that labor costs can change based on geography.
 New York City is the most expensive.
 Chicago’s labor costs are on average about 18 percent cheaper, according to RSMeans data.
 Philadelphia is a few percentage points lower at about 21 percent and LA sits at more than 30 percent lower than New York.
 And check with your contractor if their fees cover permits.
 If not, that could add another $1,000 or two.